Risk of estimators for Sobol' sensitivity indices based on metamodels: Introduction

 In addition, we pay special attention to the case of noiseless observations in which the model input parameters completely determine the output of the model {\it i.e.} the variance $\V(y|\xb)=0$, and which often takes place in practice.

 Table~\ref{tab: SI_risk_all} summarizes the asymptotic results when the dimension of the approximation subspace grows with the increasing sample size.
-Our findings indicate that the absence of random noise in the output of the analyzed function, along with its high smoothness\footnote{See formal Definition~\ref{def: p-smoothness} of smoothness in Section~\ref{sec: Interpretation}.} and low dimension, is one of the main factors that provides the possibility of fast convergence rates of Sobol indices estimates.
+Our findings indicate that the absence of random noise in the output of the analyzed function, along with its high smoothness\footnote{See formal Definition~\ref{def: p-smoothness} of smoothness in Section~\ref{sec: Interpretation}.} and low dimension, is one of the main factors that provides the possibility of fast convergence rates of Sobol' indices estimates.
+Our results also give an opportunity to analyze various experimental designs used in global sensitivity analysis based on metamodels.

-The paper is organized as follows: in Section \ref{sec: Sobol indices}, we review the definition of Sobol indices, describe their evaluation using metamodels with tensor structure, and introduce two methods for the estimation of metamodels parameters.
+The paper is organized as follows: in Section \ref{sec: Sobol indices}, we review the definition of Sobol' indices, describe their evaluation using metamodels with tensor structure, and introduce two methods for the estimation of metamodels parameters.
 In Section \ref{sec: Risk}, the main results are presented, including a general relation between the accuracy of arbitrary metamodel and the error of estimated indices, and specific relations for the two methods.
 In addition, a method for quality control is proposed.
 In Section \ref{sec: Interpretation}, the obtained results are considered from an asymptotic point of view.
 Experimental results\footnote{Python code is available at \url{http://www.github.com/Ivanx32/sobol_indices}} are provided in Section~\ref{sec: Experiments}.
 Proofs are given in Appendix~\ref{sec: Proofs}.

 \setcellgapes{4pt}